Also known as: Bearded Tooth Mushroom, Yambushitake, Shishigashira,Pom Pom mushroom

 Lion's Mane, the Powerhouse Pompom Mushroom

-Lion’s mane mushroom is both a culinary and medicinal mushroom that ranges from looking like a giant white fluffy pom pom to looking like the brush end of a mop.
+Lion’s mane mushroom, known traditionally as yamabushitake, is both a culinary and medicinal mushroom that ranges from looking like a giant white fluffy pom pom to looking like the brush end of a mop.
 It’s native to North America, Europe and East Asia, where it grows wild on deciduous trees and is also extensively cultivated on sawdust substrates.

-To date, Lion's mane is consumed widely only in Asian countries for its nutritional and health benefits where it's renowned for its medicinal properties for millennia in Traditional Chinese Medicine (TCM).
+To date, Lion's mane is consumed widely only in Asian countries for its nutritional and health benefits where it's renowned for its medicinal properties for millennia in Traditional Chinese Medicine (TCM), a form of alternative medicine with millennia of history.

-The exceptional nutritional and health-promoting aspects of Lion’s mane, derived from its fruiting body and mycelia, are largely attributed to a number of polysaccharides (carbohydrate molecules), including beta-glucans, and secondary metabolites such as erinacines, hericerins, hericenones, steroids and terpenes.
+The exceptional nutritional and health benefits of Lion’s mane mushroom, derived from its fruiting body and mycelia, are largely attributed to a number of polysaccharides (carbohydrate molecules), including beta-glucans, and secondary metabolites such as erinacines, hericerins, hericenones, steroids and terpenes.
 As a result of its demonstrated medicinal potential, Lion’s mane has been the subject of extensive studies to investigate a number of its reported health-promoting properties, including antibiotic, anti-cancer, cardio-protective, liver-protective and neuro-protective actions, as well as its ability to support depression, anxiety and cognitive function.

 Health Benefits of Lion's Mane

 Lion’s mane has been found to be a source of antioxidants, compounds which play a vital, health-protecting role in human life.
-Antioxidants have been shown to help protect against various metabolic diseases, heart disease, brain disorders and age-related syndromes, as they help the body combat cellular damage caused by free radicals (reactive chemicals containing oxygen).
+Antioxidants have been shown to help protect against various metabolic diseases, heart disease, brain disorders and age-related syndromes, as they help the body combat cellular damage caused by free radicals (reactive chemicals containing oxygen), also known as oxidative stress.

 Lion’s mane is the subject of ongoing studies involving the immune system, as it’s been found to be a source of fungal polysaccharides with immune-enhancing properties.
 Preliminary studies are also demonstrating potential anti-cancer effects.
 Suggested mechanisms of action include that these polysaccharides trigger an immune response in affected cells of the host by activating certain signal pathways, and also activate macrophages (immune cells that engulf and digest cancer cells).